A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 As of early 2026, ₿C is approximately $18,700, representing the average of over 6,000 daily Bitcoin prices across the network's entire history.
 BTC spot, the live market price, is many multiples of that figure.
 When a merchant prices an item at 1 ₿C, that price tag is stable.
 It moves less than 0.1% per day under any market conditions.
 But a buyer who holds Bitcoin holds satoshis, and satoshis are valued at spot.
 If BTC spot drops 50% overnight, the price tag barely moves while the buyer's holdings lose half their purchasing power. ₿C protects the price tag.
 It does not protect the buyer's holdings.

-This is not a deficiency.
-It is a boundary, and it is the boundary that defines why the instruments described in Section 4 exist.
+This is the boundary that defines why the instruments described in Section 4 exist.
 A unit of account and a store of value are different functions of money. ₿C fulfills the first.
-To stabilize the holder's purchasing power requires a counterparty, a reserve, and a token.
+To stabilize the holder's purchasing power requires a counterparty, a reserve, and an instrument.
 That is exactly what the products in Section 4 provide: a stablecoin for spending, a savings instrument for growing, and a capital markets instrument for institutional yield.
 The unit of account is the foundation.
 The instruments are the structure built on it.

 In practice, ₿C is what appears on the price tag.
 A coffee might cost 0.000268 ₿C. That number is stable from one week to the next, because the cumulative average moves approximately 0.04% per day, invisible in any single transaction.
 The consumer's wallet does not show a ₿C balance.
 It shows a spending balance and a savings balance. ₿C tells you what things cost.
 It does not tell you what you hold.